github/licensed/docs/configuration.md

 When creating a `Licensed::Dependency` manually with a `root` property, the property must be an absolute path - no path expansion will occur.

-If a root path is not specified, it will default to using the root of the local git repository.
+If a root path is not specified, it will default to using the following, in order of precedence
+1. the root of the local git repository, if run inside a git repository
+2. the current directory

 ## Restricting sources